+As the main mathematical result of this paper (Theorem 1), we derived a discrete version of Cartan's magic formula from a definition of a discrete vector field induced by a 1-parameter deformation of the vertices of a finite-element mesh.
+Discrete contractions (Lemma 1 and Lemma 2) and defining $\rmd_\mathrm{Whitney}$ (Definition 1) were instrumental for this.
+More than that, our approach yields a conceptual tool to discuss other notions of naturality important for computational physics: Hermitian geometry, complex geometry, and connections on bundles, to name a few, should be investigated in this context of variational principles.

 Looking at computational physics from an electrical engineering perspective suggests viewing several concepts of modern mathematics, not so well-established in computational physics literature, as ``missed opportunities'' in the field.
-These connect through category theory to form a set of research problems we suggest to pursuit (see section~7).
+These connect through category theory to form a set of research problems we set out to pursue.
+These are the research problems RP 1-6 distributed in the present text.
 Observing the categorical structures and structural similarities in discrete solvers yields us tools for abstract and effective communication between scientists, engineers and computers.
 We see this as an opportunity.